rails/rails/guides/source/getting_started.md

 Solid Queue is enabled for our production Kamal deployment using the `SOLID_QUEUE_IN_PUMA: true` environment variable to `config/deploy.yml`.
 This tells our web server, Puma, to start and stop the Solid Queue process automatically.

-When emails are sent with Action Mailer's `deliver_later`, these emails will be sent to ActiveJob for sending in the background so they don't delay the HTTP request.
+When emails are sent with Action Mailer's `deliver_later`, these emails will be sent to Active Job for sending in the background so they don't delay the HTTP request.
 With Solid Queue in production, emails will be sent in the background, automatically retried if they fail to send, and jobs are kept safe in the database during restarts.

 What's Next?
 ------------